9th8/up-to-date-real-world-haskell/13-data-structures.md

 The `unDL` function is our deconstructor, which removes the `DL` constructor.
 When we go back and decide what we want to export from our module, we will omit our data constructor and deconstruction function, so the `DList` type will be completely opaque to our users.
-They\'ll only be able to work with the type using the other functions we export.
+They'll only be able to work with the type using the other functions we export.

 :::: captioned-content